 You can check this website managed by the state.
 You can also look on the supply section of your Ameren Illinois bill.

 NOTE: Remember, even if you’re on a community power deal, you will still get an Ameren bill.
-Ameren Illinois owns all the power lines, so it will still charge you to delivery electricity to your home.
-But if you’re on a community power deal, the supply section of your Ameren bill will list alternative supplier and the rate you’re paying.
+Ameren Illinois owns all the power lines, so it will still charge you to deliver electricity to your home.
+But if you’re on a community power deal, the supply section of your Ameren bill will list the alternative supplier and the rate you’re paying.

 How do I get out of a community power deal?